-An engineering technician education programme seeking accreditation shall have published Programme Educational Objectives.
+An engineering technology programme seeking accreditation shall have published Programme Educational Objectives.
 The Programme Educational Objectives shall be the basis upon which the Programme Outcomes (Section 5.0) are formulated.
 The programme shall have a clear linkage between Programme Educational Objectives and Programme Outcomes.
 It is expected that important stakeholders especially from the industries provide inputs in the process of formulating the Programme Educational Objectives.
-There must be a documented and effective process, involving programme stakeholders, for the periodic review and revision of these Programme Educational Objectives.
+There must be a documented and effective process, involving programme stakeholders, for the periodic review and revision of these program educational objectives.